 Tartu and Hafnarfjörður were brought together as members of the Nordic Chain network.
 Every two years, representatives from each city meet at the Nordic Chain convention.

 Hafnarfjörður is part of the Hanseatic League.

 Tartu and Bærum are partners in the Nordic Chain network.
-The two have shared valuable experience regarding voluntary work and youth work.
+The two have shared valuable experience regarding voluntary work, youth work, architecture, building and social aid.

 A cooperation agreement was signed between the cities of Tartu and Lüneburg on 22 August 1993.